copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 # Configure proxy in Powershell

+Both Powershell Gallery et Nuget Gallery can be installed locally that we don't need external Internet access to retrieve the packages from them, but setting up an internal Powershell Gallery or an internal Nuget Gallery is [out of scope of this post](#Set-up-internal-Powershell-Gallery-or-Nuget-Gallery).

+To use the [public Powershell Gallery](https://www.powershellgallery.com/) or the [public Nuget Gallery](https://www.nuget.org/), you must have Internet access.
 If you're at the office, your computer is probably behind a company proxy to access Internet.
 If your Internet Explorer's proxy setting has already been configured, you can use the below command to tell Powershell to reuse the same proxy setting :

 ```powershell
 (New-Object -TypeName System.Net.WebClient).Proxy.Credentials = [System.Net.CredentialCache]::DefaultNetworkCredentials